kavascriptos/discord-dm-ads-detect/README.md

-# By Thekawasaki.
+# By kavascriptos.
 Feel free to copy, paste, use and change.
 ## ⭐ Don't forget to star!